autoplot/documentation/javadoc/org/autoplot/netCDF.APIOServiceProvider.md

-# org.autoplot.netCDF.APIOServiceProviderAPIOServiceProvider adapts Autoplot's data model to NetCDF to allow Autoplot
+# org.autoplot.netCDF.APIOServiceProvider

- URIs to be read into NetCDF.
+APIOServiceProvider adapts Autoplot's data model to NetCDF to allow Autoplot URIs to be read into NetCDF.
 The property vapuri in the NCML file contains an Autoplot URI.
 It's been a while since we've played with this (to prove the idea), and I'm not sure where example NCML files are found.

-APIOServiceProvider( )
+# APIOServiceProvider( )

 ***